 These introductory quizzes have given you just a glimpse of what's to come in Contest Math II.

-Whether you're looking for a comprehensive guide (with over 50 quizzes in a wide range of topics) or just looking to brush up on some specific techniques, there's something here for you.
+Whether you're looking for a comprehensive guide with over quizzes in a wide range of topics or just looking to brush up on some specific techniques, there's something here for you.

 The last two quizzes of this introduction involve deep problem solving of the sort you'll find on the AMC and other contest math situations.